-Lewin Career Forecast: Introduced in Pro Football Prospectus 2006 by David Lewin, and updated by Aaron Schatz here, a system for projecting the peak success of college quarterbacks entering the NFL.
-Abbreviated LCF, the original version projected first- and second-round picks based on collegiate games started and collegiate completion percentage.
-LCF v2.0 projects picks in the first three rounds based on a weighted combination of seven factors:
+Lewin Career Forecast: Introduced in Pro Football Prospectus 2006 by David Lewin, and updated by Aaron Schatz here, the LCF was our system for projecting the peak success of college quarterbacks entering the NFL.
+It was replaced by QBASE starting in 2015.

 Loser League: A fantasy football league originated by Football Outsiders where we choose six players every week that we expect to play poorly, but still meet minimum requirements.
 The goal is to score the fewest points.

 FO Message Board Curse: Term used to describe the tendency of NFL teams to lose games after their fans flood the FO message boards with angry complaints about a low appearance in the DVOA ratings.
 Examples in 2005 include the 3-0 Washington Redskins losing to Denver in Week 5, the 5-1 Broncos losing to the New York Giants in Week 7, and, most famously, the 6-2 Atlanta Falcons losing to the previously 1-7 Green Bay Packers in Week 10.

 Open-Field Yards : Average yards per carry that come more than 10 yards past the line of scrimmage.
 Represents yardage on long runs not included in Adjusted Line Yards.